 At some point in your life as a stylish man, you’re bound to run into a difficult decision: pay rent or purchase clothes?
-Unfortunately, the rent thing is probably nonnegotiable, so building out your wardrobe means knowing how to maximize the cash you have left over.
+Unfortunately, the rent thing is probably non negotiable, so building out your wardrobe means knowing how to maximise the cash you have left over.
 The good news is that affordable men’s fashion can easily happen on a budget if you know where to shop.

 ASOS is your best bet for basics.
 Home to more than 850 world-class fashion brands, as well as a brand of its own, ASOS makes looking good almost embarrassingly easy.
 It’s a go-to destination for the fundamentals – t-shirts, socks, etc. – as well as a great place to try more adventurous, trendy pieces for cheap.
 The free shipping policy makes experimentation risk-free.

 The suit is an essential part of every gentleman’s wardrobe, but not every gentleman can afford to drop a lot of dough on it.
 Guys who are on the hunt for inexpensive but stylish suits can head to Topman and Jack London, where they’ll find an exhaustive collection of hip, slim, contemporary formalwear that’s best suited to the skinny man child look.

 For Suits: Charles Tyrwhitt / TM Lewin